 As an integral part of the software development setup, Continuous Integration Tools allows developers to merge their code into a repository.
 Once the code changes are merged, the automated builds and tests are run.
 In order to improve the software quality, address bugs, reduce time, and so on the continuous integration plays a very crucial part.

 To keep the product in a working state, changes are continuously merged.
-In the initial stages, no tools are used and merging with the main code is done frequently.
+In the initial stages, no tools are used, and merging with the main code is done frequently.
 However, the usage of tools has become a necessity now.

 Different Types of Continuous Integration Tools

-Below are some of the continuous integration tools that you could use –
+Below are some of the continuous integration tools that you could use:

 Written in Java, Jenkins is an open-source continuous integration tool.
 When Oracle bought the Sun Microsystems, Jenkins originated as the fork of Hudson.
-Through both the Graphical User Interface and the console commands, the configuration is offered by the Jenkins which is a cross-platform tool.
+Through both the Graphical User Interface and the console commands, the configuration is offered by the Jenkins, which is a cross-platform tool.

 Through plugins, the feature extension property makes Jenkins very flexible.
-You add your own plugins in an already rich list of Jenkins plugins.
+You add your own plugins to an already rich list of Jenkins plugins.
 On multiple machines, the builds and the test loads are distributed by Jenkins along with extensibility.
 Jenkins is free and published under the MIT license.
 Jenkins is powerful and flexible at the same time.
 Though the learning curve is steep, the flexibility makes it worth exploring.
 In the form of Jenkins in the Cloud, hosted solutions are offered by Cloudbees.

 From the JetBrains Company’s lab, TeamCity is a mature Continuous Integration server.
 Tools like WebStorm and ReSharper are some of the popular tools of JetBrains used by software developers all over the world.